zkpyc/zkpyc/README.md

 # ZKPyC - The Zero-Knowledge Proof Compiler for Python

-ZKPyC is a compiler for a subset of Python 3.10 to a Rank-1 Constraint System (R1CS) description, used by modern zero-knowledge proof systems such as zk-SNARKs.
+ZKPyC is a compiler for a subset of Python 3.10 to a Rank-1 Constraint System (R1CS) description, used by modern zero-knowledge (ZK) proof systems such as zk-SNARKs.
 The ZKPyC compiler leverages the [CirC](https://github.com/circify/circ) circuit compiler infrastructure to produce optimized and secure R1CS constraints.

 ## Features

 - Compile Python 3.10 code (subset defined in `zkpyc.asdl`) to R1CS.
 - Export R1CS in two formats:
-  1. **CirC-IR serialization**: Compatible with CirC backends like Groth16, Mirage, and Spartan.
+  1. **CirC-IR serialization**: Compatible with ZK proof system backends directly supported by CirC, such as Groth16, Mirage, and Spartan.
-  2. **zkInterface format**: Compatible with zkInterface-compatible backends.
+  2. **zkInterface format**: Compatible with ZK proof system backends that support R1CS constraints in the [zkInterface format](https://github.com/QED-it/zkinterface).
 - Generate valid witnesses for the R1CS constraints.

 > **Note:** This software is a proof-of-concept and has not been audited.
 Use with caution